khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp/content.md

 end
 ```

+## Events ordering

+Let’s build something to demonstrate the clock and ordering of events between distributed processes.
+We’ll emulate distributed processes using `GenServer` and the application we’ll build is the Worst Random String Generator (WRSG)

+We would not focus on actually building the logic for the Generator.
+The goal would be to demonstrate a distributed system that satisfies DEF 1 until DEF 4.

 ### Implementation Rules (IR)

 The implementation rules for the events and clock are quite straightforward:

 1. Each process will have its internal logical clock
 2. When an event happens within the process, increment the clock and assign it to the event
-3. When a process wants to send a message to another process, it will create  a `Sent` event.
+3. When a process wants to send a message to another process, it will create a `Sent` event
-4. When process `a` sends a message to process `b`, the message must contain the `timestamp` from process `a`’s clock.
+4. When process `k` sends a message to process `j`, the message must contain the `timestamp` from process `k`’s clock
 5. When a process receives a message from another process, it will create a `Received` event

-## Events ordering

-Let’s build something to demonstrate the clock and ordering of events between distributed processes.
-We’ll emulate distributed processes using `GenServer` and the application we’ll build is the Worst Random String Generator (WRSG)

-We would not focus on actually building the logic for the Generator.
-The goal would be to demonstrate all the implementation rules above and see if we can actually create events with Lamport’s Timestamp.

 We’ll start simple, with intra process events.
 The WRSG will be generating strings one char at a time.
 Every time the process receives a command to generate a char, it will create an event and observes the IR1 and IR2 above.